-• Following a study of actual and self-assessed driving performance, a Handbook has been developed as an educational intervention that is tailored to the needs and limitations of active older drivers.
-Its aim is to help this group increase their self-awareness of the effects of age-related changes on

-• Preliminary evidence suggests the target audience will accept the Handbook as a credible resource and which drivers might benefit the most from its use.
-It also suggests that repeated use of the Handbook is likely, which holds premise in promoting the idea of regular self-screening.
+- → Following a study of actual and self-assessed driving performance, a Handbook has been developed as an educational intervention that is tailored to the needs and limitations of active older drivers.
+Its aim is to help this group increase their self-awareness of the effects of age-related changes on driving, and assist them in making decisions that lead to appropriate compensatory behaviors. - → Preliminary evidence suggests the target audience will accept the Handbook as a credible resource and which drivers might benefit the most from its use.
+It also suggests that repeated use of the Handbook is likely, which holds promise in promoting the idea of regular self-screening.